 A simple way to automatically turn your Raspberry Pi digital picture frame on and off at fixed times

-Unless you want your digital picture frame on display 24/7, you must decide how you want to control the display power.
-I will show you a few ways in my articles, but the easiest for beginners is clock-controlled power management.
+Unless you want your digital picture frame on display 24/7, you must decide how to control the display power.
+My articles will show you a few ways, but the easiest for beginners is clock-controlled power management.

-The way to do this in Linux is through the Cron Daemon, which is a process that runs in the background and triggers defined events at a specified time as described in the crontab file.
+In Linux, this is done through the Cron Daemon, a process that runs in the background and triggers defined events at a specified time, as described in the crontab file.

 A Clockwork Raspberry

-Tested with Raspberry Pi OS Buster and Raspberry Pi 2, 3 and 4
+Tested with Raspberry Pi OS Bookworm Wayland (November 2024) and Raspberry Pi 4.

 To turn off a digital picture frame, you deactivate the display.
 The computer itself, the Raspberry Pi, is never turned off.

 Once turned off, there is no way of auto-awakening it as no battery powers a real-time clock (RTC) on the small board.
-But since its power consumption is only 2-3 Watts, it wouldn’t make much difference on your utility bill anyway.
+But since its power consumption is only 2-3 Watts, it wouldn’t make much difference on your utility bill.

-So when a Raspberry Pi is powered on, it always checks if there is a trigger event, in our case, time.
+So, when a Raspberry Pi is powered on, it continuously checks for a trigger event—in our case, time.
 The table with the “wake-up” calls is kept in the crontab file.

 To open the crontab, you type in a Terminal window